 There are many things to do and places to see in Sintra, but in my opinion, 1 day in Sintra is plenty.
-You’ll want to start early and leave Lisbon by about 8:30 AM in order to get to Sintra before the palaces open and to sort out parking/your tickets, but you can easily get back to Lisbon by 5 or 6 PM in the afternoon.
+For your day trip from Lisbon to Sintra you’ll want to start early and leave Lisbon by about 8:30 AM in order to get to Sintra before the palaces open and to sort out parking/your tickets.
+That being said, you can easily get back to Lisbon by 5 or 6 PM in the afternoon, right in time for a sunset drink and dinner.
 Most of the palaces and parks are open until about 7 PM with the last entry at 30 minutes before closing.

 There are only a limited number of hotel options in Sintra and the prices skyrocket during the peak season, so my recommendation would be to stay overnight in Lisbon or Belem.
 If you’re set on staying overnight in Sintra, you can check out highly rated hotels and guesthouses in Sintra by clicking here.